signalfx/splunk-otel-java/docs/upgrading.md

 ## Watch for new releases

 To find out about new [releases](https://github.com/signalfx/splunk-otel-java/releases), add yourself to the main repository watch list.
-To do this, click Watch on the main repository page.
-If you don't want notifications for every pull request and issue, choose Custom and clear all options except Release.
+To do this, click **Watch** on the main repository page.
+If you don't want notifications for every pull request and issue, choose **Custom** and clear all options except **Release**.

 ## When does Splunk Distribution of OpenTelemetry Java release?